Know Before You Go

-Take the time in advance of your trip to do the research on the locations you're planning to visit.
-Be sure to know which facilities are open for day-use, require reservations or offer overnight camping.
-Also learn about capacity limits, special regulations and available supplies.
-If your destination is at capacity when you arrive, have a Plan B.
+Take the time in advance of your trip to research the locations you're planning to visit and make a plan.
+Be sure to know which facilities are open for day use, require reservations, or offer overnight camping.
+Make sure you're aware of any capacity limits, special regulations, and available supplies.
+If your destination is at capacity when you arrive, have a Plan B. And always remember to tell someone where you're going.

-As we spend more time adventuring in the outdoors, know your limits and keep in mind that outdoor recreation staff may be limited and rescue crews may not always be able to help immediately.
+As we spend more time adventuring in the outdoors, know your limits and make safe choices.
+Keep in mind that outdoor recreation staff may be limited and rescue crews may not always be able to help immediately.
 Slow down and do not take risks.

 Pack It In, Pack It Out

-Pack in all the food and water you will need for the trip plus all safety essentials such as a flashlight, a wind and rain jacket, hat, sunscreen and sunglasses.
-After you have used it, pack it out.
+Pack in all the food and water you will need for your trip plus all safety essentials such as a flashlight, wind and rain jacket, hat, sunscreen, and sunglasses.
+Few recreation areas have trash service and the campfire ring is not a dumpster.
+Bring trash bags with you.
+After you use it, pack it out.
 Leave No Trace so the next group can have the same restorative experience.